A REMINDER TO STUDENTS & PARENTS:

 The following marks are used to calculate averages:

-Grade 9: April marks from science, social studies, math, English, second language (eg., Francais, French, or Mi'kmaw Language), as well as all completed and final electives marks, are used to calculate average.
+April marks from science, social studies, math, English, second language (eg., Francais, French, or Mi'kmaw Language) are used to calculate average.

 · AVERAGES ARE NOT ROUNDED (i.e. 89.9 is Distinction, not High Distinction).